-- Firms hire workers up to the point where the hourly wage (ω) equals the value of one more hour of production, i.e., value of workers' marginal product - The value of one more hour of labor equals the amount of goods produced in that hour (MPL) times the price of the good.
-The value of marginal product of labor, i.e., P• MPL - Labor is hired up to the point where wage (ω) equals the factors value of marginal product ($P \cdot MPL$) in each sector,
+- In competitive markets, firms hire workers up to the point where the hourly wage (ω) equals the value of one more hour of production, i.e., value of workers' marginal product - The value of one is goods produced in good.
+The value $P \cdot MPL$ MPL• $Compared to the value of matrix <math>P \cdot MPL$ The value of one more hour of labor equals the amount of goods produced in that hour (MPL) times the price of the good.
+The value of marginal product of labor, i.e., - Labor is hired up to the point where wage (ω) equals the factors value of marginal product (P • MPL) in each sector,